-Charts 3
+Standard Charts 3

 Chart Elements 5

-Define a Model View Chart 7
+Define a Model View Chart

-Define a Time Series Chart 9
+Define a Time Series Chart

 Standard Chart Data 13

 From a Package 15

 Element Filters in Standard Charts 17

 Custom Query 18

-CSV Data 20
+CSV Data 2(

 Heat Maps 22

 Chart Appearance 25

 2D Bar Chart 26

 3D Bar Chart 29

 Pie Chart 33

 Heat Map Appearance 36

 Time Series Chart 39

+Using Dashboard Styles 42

-Including Charts in Reports 42
+Including Charts in Reports 46

-Charts
+Standard Charts

 Enterprise Architect repositories typically contain a wealth of data that is crucial to business planning, organizational strategy, decision making and Project Management.
-One way of summarizing this data in a format suitable for swift and easy appraisal is to present it in the form of charts and graphs, which are ideal for including in reports and distributing via the Internet.
+One way of summarizing this data in a format suitable for swift and easy appraisal is to present it in the form of Dashboards/Charts and graphs, which are ideal for including in reports and distributing via the Internet.

-Expressive and elegant charts and graphs can be created within Enterprise Architect, and provide a convenient mechanism for presenting information such as requirements status, element priority and authorship, version and phase information, test case status and more.
+Expressive and elegant Charts and graphs can be created within Enterprise Architect, and provide a convenient mechanism for presenting information such as requirements status, element priority and authorship, version and phase information, test case status and more.
 Charts are elements that can be placed onto any diagram, but they are commonly created on Dashboard diagrams, which are one of the extended diagram types.
-There are pre-set charts that can simply be dragged onto a diagram, and user defined charts where you can define the chart type, the content and the chart appearance.
+There are pre-set Charts that can simply be dragged onto a diagram, and user defined Charts where you can define the Chart type, the content and the Chart appearance.

-This expressive and flexible feature provides an invaluable tool for the Project Manager and, apart from day-to-day tracking, provides useful collateral for inclusion into executive presentations.
+This expressive and flexible feature provides an invaluable tool for the Project Manager and, apart from day-to-day tracking, provides useful information for inclusion into executive presentations.